Rules Don't Apply: Plot

 Marla is called to another late-night meeting with Hughes where, upset about Frank, she consumes alcohol for the first time.
 When Hughes finally joins her, a very drunk Marla tells him how special he is.
-She performs her song for Hughes, who becomes emotional and suddenly proposes, ending in them having sex.
-The next day, Frank is devastated when Marla reveals she is secretly engaged then abruptly dismisses him.
+She performs her song for him, who becomes emotional and suddenly proposes, ending in them having sex.
+The next day, Frank is devastated when Marla reveals she is secretly engaged and then abruptly dismisses him.

 Within days, Hughes marries Jean Peters to protect him from being committed and fires Noah, hiring Robert Maheu as CEO of his companies.
 Maheu warns him that TWA shareholders could force Hughes to appear in court on charges of mismanagement.

 Marla is upset for believing Hughes' proposal and having sex with him.
 When she informs him that she is pregnant with his child, Hughes suggests she is lying and looking for money.
 Again dismissive and rude to Frank, Marla returns to Virginia.

 Hughes takes his entourage out of the country, becoming increasingly reclusive.
-When the courts decide in favor of the minority TWA shareholders, with a judgement for $645 million, Hughes has to sell his most cherished asset, his father's original Hughes Tool Company, to pay off the debt.
+When the courts decide in favor of the minority TWA shareholders, with a judgment for $645 million, Hughes has to sell his most cherished asset, his father's original Hughes Tool Company, in 1972 to pay off the debt.

-In 1964, Frank, Levar, and Nadine wait for Hughes to call the American press concerning a book written by Richard Miskin, who claims to have interviewed Hughes in person and that Hughes has complete dementia, which could cost him the rest of his empire.
-Marla arrives with Matt, her and Hughes' five-year-old son, with news that Miskin's ex-girlfriend Mamie is ready to confirm in court that Miskin never met Hughes, so Hughes does not need to make the call.
+In 1964, Frank, Levar, and Nadine wait for Hughes to call the American press concerning a book written by Richard Miskin, who claims to have interviewed Hughes in person and that he has complete dementia, which could cost him the rest of his empire.
+Marla arrives with Matt, her and Hughes' five-year-old son, with news that Miskin's ex-girlfriend Mamie is ready to confirm in court that Miskin never met Hughes, so he does not need to make the call.
 Having Matt there, Hughes finds the strength to make the phone call anyway, and talks in great detail about current and past events, proving he is lucid and confirming that he has never met Miskin.

 Frank immediately quits his job and goes after Marla and Matt.
-They leave together as a family.
+They live together as a family.